 06 of 07

-Some hechshers are considered controversial (read: unreliable) for any number of reasons.
+Some hechshers are considered controversial (and may be considered unreliable) for any number of reasons.
 Some kashrut agencies have been involved in food manufacturing scandals.
-Some hechshers are bestowed by rabbis operating solo, which tends to spark questions about training, credentials, personal religious practice, the ability of said rabbis to be present on site for proper inspection of food manufacturing facilities, etc. Sometimes a perfectly legitimate hechsher is deemed "questionable" due to... politics, or a long-remembered, but no longer valid, past transgression.
+Some hechshers are bestowed by rabbis operating solo, which tends to spark questions about training, credentials, personal religious practice, the ability of said rabbis to be present on-site for proper inspection of food manufacturing facilities, etc.

 07 of 07

-While many Orthodox observers of kashrut would lump non-Orthodox hechshers into the "controversial" pile, the fact remains that there are a growing number of Conservative, Traditional, and other certifications throughout the US and around the world.
+While many Orthodox observers of kashrut would lump non-Orthodox hechshers into the controversial pile, there are a growing number of Conservative, Traditional, and other certifications throughout the United States and around the world.
 While these hechshers may not be considered appropriate or reliable for Orthodox kosher consumers, for those who find them acceptable, they are an important part of personal kashrut observance.